-West Somerset Council and Somerset Community Foundation are administering the Hinkley Point C Funds and are working together closely to help you apply to the correct fund for your project, initiative or scheme.
+Somerset Community Foundation is administering the Hinkley Point C Community Fund and will work with you to help you apply to the correct fund for your project, initiative or scheme.

 What is Hinkley Point C?

 EDF Energy is building two new nuclear reactors at Hinkley Point C in Somerset, which are the first in a new generation of nuclear power stations in the UK.
 Hinkley Point C is one of Europe’s largest construction projects with a peak workforce expected to exceed 5,000 people.

 The Hinkley Point C site is located on the north- western Somerset coast, next to a fully operational nuclear power station called Hinkley Point B and Hinkley Point A, which is being decommissioned